 Chemotherapy works by launching powerful drugs into the body to seek out and destroy all rapidly dividing cells.
-Unfortunately, chemo can’t distinguish between fast growing cancer cells and other healthy cells that multiply quickly – like hair follicles.
+Unfortunately, chemo can’t distinguish between fast-growing cancer cells and other healthy cells that multiply quickly – like hair follicles.

 That’s why hair loss is the most recognizable sign of chemo treatment.
 It’s also the most devastating side effect for women who feel losing their locks also means losing their femininity and beauty.

-What Happens to Hair During Chemo?
-Can You Stop Hair Loss?
+Can You Stop Chemotherapy Hair Loss?

-It’s actually a myth that chemotherapy always causes complete hair loss, Sylvia says.
+It’s a myth that chemotherapy always causes complete hair loss, Sylvia says.
 What happens to your hair depends on which chemicals the oncologist prescribes, length of treatment, and how you as an individual respond.

 If and when it happens, hair thinning can begin within two and three weeks after the first treatment.

 Sylvia recommends that patients consider wearing cold caps during treatment sessions.
 Research shows that these tightly fitting caps chilled to -15 to -40 degrees Fahrenheit work by narrowing the blood vessels in the scalp and reducing the amount of drug that reaches hair follicles.

 One recent study found that 66% of patients undergoing chemotherapy treatment for early-stage breast cancer who used cold caps experienced hair loss of 50% or less, according to the Mayo Clinic.

 (Ask your healthcare provider if a cold cap is right for you, and do your own research into costs, insurance coverage, and where to rent a device near you.)

 How to Treat Your Scalp and Hair During Chemo